bo-rc/CarND-PID-Control-Project/README.md

 ![with integral term at turning](pid-with-integrate.gif)

 Finally, I found that the tuning of the PID gains also depend on which computer the simulation is running.
-This is likely due to the fact that different computer runs at different speed but the `dt` term in our PID controller is implicitly assumed as 1.0.
+This is likely due to the fact that different computer runs at different clock speed but the `dt` term in our PID controller is implicitly assumed as 1.0.
 However, more realistic modeling should use the true time duration of the feedback control.